 There are also some specialist groups – for parents, children and young people with diabetes.

 Need medical advice?

-Please note that voluntary groups cannot give medical advice.
+Please note that Diabetes UK groups cannot give medical advice.
 They can only talk about diabetes from their own experiences.
 If you need medical advice please contact your local diabetes specialist nurse, or local diabetes centre.

 Find your local group

 Find out more about your nearest group, or contact the Volunteer Development team on 020 7424 1000 or email email@example.com .